Select Page

 • No More “Wait and Watch”: Rather than simply waiting for symptoms to worsen or performing a surgery with no plan for treatment, we use laparoscopy as a definitive tool for resolution.

 • Addressing “Small” Lesions: A common misconception is that only large cysts or masses require surgery.
-However, in the case of Endometriosis, even a tiny, “invisible” lesion can cause debilitating pain if it is located near a pelvic nerve.
+However, in the case of endometriosis, even a tiny, “invisible” lesion can cause debilitating pain if it is located near a pelvic nerve.
 These small but highly symptomatic lesions require expert surgical management to be completely excised.

 2. When Surgery Becomes Necessary